RafaelCartenet/rafaelcartenet.github.io/_posts/2018-05-23-Instagram-Botting.md

 - Low risk strategy
 - Steady process, that can run over days

-Easy Monitoring
+## Easy Monitoring

-Monitoring your whole botting is really important.
+Monitoring your whole botting system is really important.
 It would never be as steady as you would like, as a matter of fact, it is pretty hard to have a working script 24/7, for these reasons keeping track of what is going on over time is really important.
 Here are two interesting examples, that I eventually experienced:
 - If you launch your script on Monday, check its status again on Friday and find out it actually mysteriously stopped on Tuesday, you lost three days of botting, which is a shame.
 - Now let's imagine you are checking your script status every 30 minutes, then you are gonna be of course catching every single anomaly, but you are going to spending way too much unnecessary time on this.
 Building yourself a tool to monitor the whole activity is really important.
+The most important indicators you wanna keep track of are:
+- How good your bot did (how many followers you got, how many you lost, how many replied etc.)
+- Run status (is your bot currently running, did it run the whole night etc.)
+- Errors management (how many errors did your bot encounter, how often etc.)

+In my opinion, having the opportunity to monitor all these things will give you a great overview of your whole activity and it will be thus easier to make some improvements.

+## Efficient actions

+This is, to me, the most important thing that you can leverage from in order to increase your bot performance.
+Having a robot running is great, but having an efficient robot is better.
+Let's first define the performance for such tool. **The performance for an Instagram Automation is simple, the more followers it gets to the target account over the time, the better it is.**
+The only thing that makes the different offers on the internet differ is the number of followers they promise.
+There are two main levers you can play with when setting up your robot behavior, the number of actions it operates (per hour or/per day) and the quality of the actions.

+## Low risk strategy

 # Conclusion